 I hope when you come to church you're looking out for people who are not here.
-Sure, visit the 99, and thank God for them.
+Sure, greet the 99, and thank God for them.
 But don't forget the 1.
-Get on the phone this afternoon.
+Call him this afternoon.
 Take him to lunch this week.
 Go after the one that's straying and help him deal with his sin.

 Did you realize that you can contribute to a brother's sin by not doing anything?
 I think that's Jesus' point here.
 Remember His warning.
 Make sure you do not cause a little one to sin.
-And then He tells this parable about a shepherd going after a stray sheep.2 The connection?
+And then He tells this parable about a shepherd going after a stray sheep.6 The connection?
 If we don't go after a struggling brother, we by our lack of action are in essence contributing to his sin.

-Friends, the Scriptures make it very clear what is supposed to happen...

-Galatians 6:1 "Brothers, if someone is caught in a sin, you who are spiritual should restore him gently.
+Friends, the Scriptures make it very clear what is supposed to happen.
+Galatians 6:1 says, "Brothers, if someone is caught in a sin, you who are spiritual should restore him gently.
 But watch yourself, or you also may be tempted."

-James 5:19-20 "My brothers, if one of you should wander from the truth and someone should bring him back, remember this: Whoever turns a sinner from the error of his way will save him from death and cover over a multitude of sins."
+James 5:19-20 explains, "My brothers, if one of you should wander from the truth and someone should bring him back, remember this: Whoever turns a sinner from the error of his way will save him from death and cover over a multitude of sins."

 We're not supposed to cause sin.
 We're called to deal with it.
 First, in our own lives.
 Next, when a fellow little one goes astray.
-And thirdly...
+Thirdly...

 3. Deal with sin when a little one sins against you (15-20).
-Not Jesus gets really personal.
+Now Jesus gets really personal.
 He says in verse 15, "If your brother."
 He was talking about "little ones."
 Now it's your "brother."
 It's same idea, only more personal.
 This is family.

 "If your brother sins against you."
 Some manuscripts don't have "against you," just, "If your brother sins."
 We're talking about a clear sin problem here.
-It's not that your brother is merely doing something that you don't like, but something that your mutual Father forbids His children to do.
+It's not that your brother is merely doing something that you don't like, but something that your Father forbids His children to do.
 Your brother has sinned.

-2 In the context the stray sheep is another little one, a fellow Christian.
+6 In the context the stray sheep is another little one, a fellow Christian.
 It's not a non-Christian as in a similar parable in Luke 15:3-7.

 What's supposed to happen when your brother sins and you know about it?
-Say, "it's none of my business"?
+Say, "It's none of my business"?
 No. Call your pastor, or deacon?
-No. Tell your best friend what he's done?
+No. Tell a friend about it?
 No. Just pray about it?
 Sure, pray, but no, don't just pray.
-Jesus says that you are to go and show.
+Jesus says that you are to go, and show.

-"Go"-you take the initiative.
+First, "go."
+You take the initiative.
 Even though he sinned, you go to him.
-And "show him his fault."
+And do what?
+"Show him his fault," says the NIV.
+In the ESV, "Tell him his fault."
 This isn't a social call, and though you should be friendly and kind, your brother is in trouble.
-Your mutual Father is not pleased with something in His life and you are doing for him what you would want him to do for you, were the tables turned.
+Your mutual Father is not pleased with something in his life, and you are doing for him what you would want him to do for you, if the tables were turned.
 You're on a rescue mission.
 He has a hand or foot that's causing him to sin, and Jesus just said it's better to enter life maimed than to be thrown into hell with two hands and two feet.